What is a Fast Internet Speed?

 But when you start analyzing your Internet speed options, it’s important to understand exactly what goes into creating a fast Internet connection for each business.
 What’s Mbps and what Mbps is fast?
 There are a lot of factors involved in making your business Internet robust.
 Scan through and read up on those you aren’t familiar with.

-DSL, cable, fiber optic cable internet, FiOS, Wifi, 3G, 4G.
+Ethernet, fiber optic cable internet, FiOS, WiFi, 3G, 4G, 5G, DSL, and cable.
 A broad (or wide) band of frequencies for sending voice, data, and video on one connection.
 In simplest terms, it’s everything that is better (high-speed Internet access) than old-school analog connections.

 Groups of data that move along the Internet superhighway.
 They are the cars, but consider that “data loss” means not all of the packets always get to where they are going.
 It’s like the bumpers, hubcaps, and car door handles you find on the side of the interstate.